 Development of tourism with the emphasis on removing its fundamental weakness - seasonality needs significant support for the creation of new tourist products by using cultural and natural heritage by raising the quality of accommodation capacities and supply in general.
 In the Zadar County Spatial Plan, the areas for tourism development, located mostly on the western part of the County, have been identified, which is an important precondition for launching investments in this sector.
-Special emphasis has been placed on the development of health tourism (the area of the town of Nin - Nin Mud, Biograd na Moru - Orthopaedic Hospital and Ugljan Island - Psychiatric Hospital).
-In addition, the construction of new high category accommodation facilities and tourist resorts located along the coast and on the islands (Zadar - Petrčane and Šepurine, island Pag - Novalja) are planned with complexes that include the construction of marinas and other accompanying tourist facilities.
+Special emphasis has been placed on the development of health tourism (the area of the town of Nin - Nin Mud and Biograd na Moru - Orthopaedic Hospital.
+In addition it has been planned the construction of new high category accommodation facilities and tourist resorts located along the coast and on the islands (Zadar - Petrčane and Šepurine, island Pag - Novalja) with planned complexes that include the construction of marinas and other accompanying tourist facilities.

 RENEWABLE ENERGY SOURCES

 The Wind Atlas of the Zadar County provides reliable, high quality and representative official data for the economic and entrepreneurial sector, which has an interest in building wind farms in this area.
 Given that this is a very important financial investment (about 1.3 - 1.5 million EUR per 1 MW of installed wind generator power, today's wind generator technology is 3 to 5 MW per generator).
 Wind atlas data are crucial in the investment decisions.
 Over the last few years, several other wind farms were built in the County, i.e. Benkovac, Obrovac and Gračac.
-The total nominal power built and put into use of wind turbines in the Zadar County is 103.2 MW, with a significant reduction of harmful CO2 emissions (about 130.000 tons per year), which also contributes significantly to the policy of the new 20-20-20 Energy Strategy.
-The total value of wind power investments in Zadar County is over 150 million EUR.
+The total nominal power built and put into use of wind turbines in the Zadar County is 170 MW, with a significant reduction of harmful CO2 emissions (about 130.000 tons per year), which also contributes significantly to the policy of the UN Agenda 2030 if we are to achieve SDG (Sustainable Development Goal) 7 by 2030.
+Investing in solar, wind and thermal power, improving energy productivity and ensuring energy for all is vital.
+The total value of wind power investments in Zadar County is over 200 million EUR.
 It is important to note that, apart from constructing and putting into use wind turbines, other wind turbine projects for the total nominal power of wind turbines of up to 372 MW (projects with location and construction permits and projects that are under preparation for construction) are ongoing.
 The total value of these projects is estimated at about EUR 500 million.

 CONCLUSION: A good geostrategic position, political stability, positive investment climate, developed business zones represent comparative investment advantages of the Zadar County in comparison to other regions of Europe.